 The crinkly, crunchy, cat nip-stuffed netting, combined with colorful streamers, will entice your kitten to chomp, and that chewing action will ease aching gums.

-The toys are remarkably durable and should carry you the teething stage and beyond.
+The toys are remarkably durable and should carry you through the teething stage and beyond.
 They’ll remain firm favorites even after your kitten has graduated to a full-fledged feline.